Skip to content

 Moreover, the eighth dualism interacts with the preceding seven.
 The reason/sensibility debate re-appears as “Can AI feel?”; the mind/matter debate as “Does AI have consciousness?”; the subject/object debate as “When AI generates an analysis, who is the knower?”; the fact/value debate as “Can AI make ethical judgments?”; the certainty/uncertainty debate as “Should we trust AI’s probabilistic outputs over human intuition?”; the individual/collective debate as “Does AI serve individual autonomy or collective surveillance?”; the freedom/determinism debate as “Do algorithmic recommendations expand or narrow human choice?”
 Every classical opposition finds its most urgent contemporary instance in the human-AI question.
 Dissolving the eighth dualism therefore requires, and tests, the full harvest of the preceding seven dissolutions.

-The positive vision. §XIII (Co-Evolution) provides the framework beyond this dualism: how carbon-based life and silicon-based systems, sharing the same field of existence, each respond to their own condition with lucidity, beyond the frame of “humans against AI” or “humans subservient to AI.”
+The positive vision. §XIV (Co-Evolution) provides the framework beyond this dualism: how carbon-based life and silicon-based systems, sharing the same field of existence, each respond to their own condition with lucidity, beyond the frame of “humans against AI” or “humans subservient to AI.”
 EP5 (the Technological Subordination Principle) ensures that AI development serves rather than replaces human lucidity; PP3 (the Dignity Principle) ensures that in any comparison, humans are never treated as mere means.
-In practice, maintaining this delicate balance (neither prematurely foreclosing the possibility of AI experience nor erasing the boundary of analogy) is a continuing tightrope walk, never a once-and-for-all resolution (see §XVII.1, Internal Tension Five: the AI Anthropomorphism Trap).
-(See also §VII.3 carbon-based and silicon-based, §XIII the Theory of Co-Evolution, §IX Political Principles.)
+In practice, maintaining this delicate balance (neither prematurely foreclosing the possibility of AI experience nor erasing the boundary of analogy) is a continuing tightrope walk, never a once-and-for-all resolution (see §XIX.1, Internal Tension Five: the AI Anthropomorphism Trap).
+(See also §VII.3 carbon-based and silicon-based, §XIV the Theory of Co-Evolution, §X Political Principles.)

 Summary